Defining Your Event

 - Seasonality is a major consideration, both due to weather and other aspects of annual scheduling.
 Ensure your event’s timing aligns with natural cycles and audience preferences.

 - You can use our Southland Regional Events Calendar to see what's coming up, as well as the Historical Events Calendar to see the timings of events in previous years.
-NZEA members can also use the NZEA National Event Calendar for the same means.
+NZEA members can use the NZEA National Event Calendar to share their event and see what’s happening across New Zealand.

 Activities & Entertainment